AdobeDocs/campaign-standard.en/help/integrating/using/requesting-the-ms-dynamics-365-with-acs-integration.md

 >
 >Steps in the articles below will guide you through creating integrations/registrations that involve assigning permissions and/or admin access.
 It is your responsibility to ensure these steps comply with your company policies before performing, and to perform them carefully.

-In ADOBE CAMPAIGN, you need to set up API access and configure a new integration for Unifi.
+In ADOBE CAMPAIGN, you need to set up API access and configure a new integration for the integration tool.
 To achieve this, refer to [this article](../../integrating/using/configure-adobe-io-for-ms-dynamic.md).

 In MICROSOFT DYNAMICS 365, you need to create a new app registration and enable an application user to use the integration.
 To configure Microsoft Dynamics 365 for this integration, refer to [this article](../../integrating/using/configure-microsoft-dynamics-365-for-campaign-integration.md).

-In UNIFI, you need to setup integration and configure mapping or add custom attributes.
-To configure Unifi for this integration, refer to [this article](../../integrating/using/configure-unifi-for-microsoft-dynamics-365-integration.md).
+In the integration tool, you need to set up the configuration for ingress, egress, and opt-out data flows.
+To configure the integration tool, refer to [this article](../../integrating/using/configure-integration-tool-for-microsoft-dynamics-365-integration.md).

+>[!NOTE]
+>
+>Until the UI for the self-service tool is available later this year, the onboarding team will assist you in configuring the integration.

 ## Requesting support

-If you run into issues, please reach out to Unifi customer support: [support@unifisoftware.atlassian.net](mailto:support@unifisoftware.atlassian.net).

-Unifi expected response time: 4 hours during regular U.S. business hours (9am to 5pm Pacific Time, Mon - Fri, excluding holidays).

->[!CAUTION]
->
->In connection with your request for support assistance, Adobe may be required to share your Adobe Campaign instance information with Unifi.
+Support tickets can be logged with Adobe Custom Care, as usual; Customer Care will bring in support personnel, as needed.

+For any issues with integration data flows, make sure to include the report suite as part of the issue description as well as the following information:

+* Process Owner: Engineering Architects

+* ES Process ID:

+* Process Title:

+Issue Description: [Description of the issue]

+Integration support is currently 24/5 (24-hours, Monday through Friday, excluding holidays), unless there is as a system-wide issue, which will be covered 24/7.